- Group: Saltwater

 Also known as foolfish, leatherjackets and shingles, filefish are a curious species of saltwater fish closely related to the triggerfish.

-Filefish originate from the Atlantic, Pacific and Indian Oceans.
+Filefishes originate from the Atlantic, Pacific and Indian Oceans.

-Filefish come in an array of vibrant colors ranging from red, green, yellow, orange, grey, black and white.
+Filefishes come in an array of vibrant colors ranging from red, green, yellow, orange, grey, black and white.

 Maintenance and care

-Filefish are a fairly shy species of fish and should be housed in aquariums with plenty of hiding places.
+Filefishes are a fairly shy species of fish and should be housed in aquariums with plenty of hiding places.
 Their small fins also make it an extremely slow swimmer and in the wild they are often seen floating head-down amongst seaweed.
 Filefish are extremely peaceful in nature and make excellent additions to most marine community aquariums.
 They are also rarely ever aggressive to members of their own species and can be kept in large groups, provided that they are housed in sufficiently large aquariums.
 Filefish should not be kept with large, overly aggressive tank mates that can harass them and stress them out.

 Filefish also feed on live coral and should not be kept in reef tanks and with small species of invertebrates.